sunnysidedenver/regis_msds_practicum2/README.md

 *Data derived from 2001 and 2019 National Land Cover Datasets:*

-- Percent Forested Land
+- Percent forested land
-- 5-year percent Change in Forested Land
+- 5-year percent change in forested land
-- 5-year percent Change in Barren Land
+- 5-year percent change in barren land
-- 5-year percent Change in Scrub Brush Land
+- 5-year percent change in scrub brush land

 *Data derived from NOAA National Center for Environmental Information Climatological data:*

 - Avgerage end-of-winter snowpack
-- Annual temperature Anomalies
+- Annual temperature anomalies
-- Annual precipitation Anomalies
+- Annual precipitation anomalies

 *Data derived from the US Drought Monitor:*

 - Annual max drought categories

 ## ANALYSIS

+Analysis starts with exploratory data analysis in order to understand fire behavior in each forest, year-over-year.

 Here is bar plot looking at the number of fires occurring each year in each forest.